 Prospective Utilization Review (Prior Approval).
 We review selected elective inpatient admissions, surgical day care, outpatient/ambulatory procedures, and Medical Drugs prior to the provision of such services to determine whether proposed services meet Medical Necessity Guidelines for coverage.
-Prospective utilization review determinations will be made within two working days of obtaining all necessary information.
+Please see section for further information on HPHC's Prior Approval requirements, including procedures for which Prior Approval is required.
+Prior Approval determinations will be made within two working days of obtaining all necessary information.
 In the case of a determination to approve an admission, procedure or service, we will give notice via the HPHC provider portal within 24 hours of the decision and will send written confirmation to you and the provider within two working days.
-In the case of a determination to deny or reduce benefits ("an adverse determination"), we will notify the provider rendering the service by telephone within 24 hours of the decision and will send a written or electronic confirmation of the telephone notification to you and the provider within one working day thereafter.
+In the case of a determination to deny or reduce benefits ("an adverse determination"), we will notify the provider rendering the service by telephone within